juri-sinitson/jurisin/libs/non-prod/demos/README.md

-# shared-ui-demos
+# non-prod-demos

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test shared-ui-demos` to execute the unit tests.
+Run `nx test non-prod-demos` to execute the unit tests.